Elle8888/bank-tech-test/README.md

 All files       |     100 |    92.85 |     100 |     100 |
  bankAccount.js |     100 |    92.85 |     100 |     100 | 63

+### Requirements

+* You should be able to interact with your code via a REPL like IRB or Node.
+(You don't need to implement a command line interface that takes input from STDIN.)
+* Deposits, withdrawal.
+* Account statement (date, amount, balance) printing.
+* Data can be kept in memory (it doesn't need to be stored to a database or anything).
 ### Acceptance criteria

 **Given** a client makes a deposit of 1000 on 10-01-2023